If you have any questions not answered here, please contact the Family Medicine Residency Program at firstname.lastname@example.org.

 Will I work with residents from other specialties during residency?

 For most rotations, our residents are the only residents.
-The only exception is the inpatient pediatrics curriculum.
-This unopposed system provides a high volume of learning cases and a structured academic environment.
-It helps faculty members and other physicians prioritize our residents’ education.
+The only exceptions are within the inpatient pediatrics curriculum and inpatient Adult Internal Medicine rotation.
+This experience provides a high volume of learning cases and a structured academic environment.
+Residents learn to work collaboratively with other residents in these specialties.